-6. Vancouver Foundation:
+7. Vancouver Foundation:

-In 1992, 1993, and 1994, the Victoria Symphony Foundation invested a total of \$160,000 in order to establish an endowment fund with the Vancouver Foundation.
+In 1992, 1993, and 1994, the Foundation for the Victoria Symphony invested a total of \$160,000 in order to establish an endowment fund with the Vancouver Foundation.
 The endowment fund was increased through a matching grant of \$150,000 from the Vancouver Foundation.
-The estimated market value of this fund at May 31, 2016, was \$410,000 (2015 - \$410,000).
-The Vancouver Foundation is bound to hold the funds in trust, in perpetuity, for the benefit of the Victoria Symphony Foundation while the Victoria Symphony Foundation retains the right to income in perpetuity from the initial endowment and any additions thereto.
-Since the Victoria Symphony Foundation only receives interest income and does not own the accumulated funds, the endowment is not included in these financial statements.
+The estimated market value of this fund at May 31, 2017 was \$442,000 (2016 - \$410,000).
+The Vancouver Foundation is bound to hold the funds in trust, in perpetuity, for the benefit of the Foundation for the Victoria Symphony while the Foundation for the Victoria Symphony retains the right to income in perpetuity from the initial endowment and any additions thereto.
+Since the Foundation for the Victoria Symphony only receives income and does not own the accumulated funds, the value of the endowment is not included in these financial statements.

-7. Interfund transfer:
+8. Interfund transfer: